gervold/eng/If-and-wish/wish.md

 Compare **I wish** and **I hope**:
 - I **wish** you **a pleasant stay** here.
 - I **hope** you **have** a pleasant stay here. (_not_ I wish you have)

+### Wish (Brett)

+1. Talk about someone else and what you want to happen I wish you would have success.
+(I use 'would' for things that I want to happen)

+2. Talk about yourself
+I wish I was rich.
+(I wish I were rich.)

+3. Talk about your own abilities
+I wish I could speak Italian.